ellisp/ellisp.github.io/_posts/2016-01-23-nzis-estimates.md

 ### Extreme gradient boosting
 I wanted to check out extreme gradient boosting as an alternative prediction method.
 Like Random Forests, this method is based on a forest of many regression trees, but in the case of boosting each tree is relatively shallow (not many layers of branch divisions), and the trees are not independent of eachother.
 Instead, successive trees are built specifically to explain the observations poorly explained by previous trees - this is done by giving extra weight to outliers from the prediction to date.

 Boosting is prone to over-fitting and if you let it run long enough it will memorize the entire training set (and be useless for new data), so it's important to use cross-validation to work out how many iterations are worth using and at what point is not picking up general patterns but just the idiosyncracies of the training sample data.
-The excellent [{xgboost} R package](https://cran.r-project.org/web/packages/xgboost/index.html) by Tianqui Chen, Tong He and Michael Benesty applies gradient boosting algorithms super-efficiently and comes with built in cross-validation functionality.
+The excellent [`xgboost` R package](https://cran.r-project.org/web/packages/xgboost/index.html) by Tianqui Chen, Tong He and Michael Benesty applies gradient boosting algorithms super-efficiently and comes with built in cross-validation functionality.
 In this case it becomes clear that 15 or 16 rounds is the maximum boosting before overfitting takes place, so my final boosting model is fit to the full training data set with that number of rounds.
 {% highlight R lineanchors %}
 #-------xgboost------------
 sparse_matrix <- sparse.model.matrix(income ~ . -1, data = trainData)